Are you heading again towards another lockdown? Here is my edit of lockdown essentials.

 I have rounded up my favourite sulphate free shampoos and other hair products (and was incredibly surprised about how popular this blog post was).

 This was my lockdown 1 discovery and probably the most bought item by my readers during this period (which I also singled out as a Summer beauty essential, but in all honesty, every season I will be doing one no matter what).

 PS.
 This is a unisex exercise.
 I will never forget how my husband forgot about it and a few days later came to me very worried as something has happening to his feet.

 The best lounge trousers

-Some people prefer leggings, others want something a bit different.
+Some people prefer leggings (get any of these from Sweaty Betty), others want something a bit different.
 I have found 2 great options at M&S (of all places, as I don’t really shop there normally), which I would love to share with you.